oiraqi/immunizer/README.md

-This is the evolving Java implementation of Immunizer: The Collaborative Cloud-based Unsupervised Software Immunity Framework.
+# Immunizer: The Collaborative Cloud-based Unsupervised Software Immunity Framework.

 Immunizer strives to empower software applications with *artificial immunity* against cyber attacks.
 To achieve this goal, Immunizer enables applications themselves to play a *central* and *active* role in the intrusion detection and response processes.
 While traditional network and host intrusion detection systems have access to raw strings and bytes through I/O operations only, Immunizer allows tracking application domain objects all along the processing lifecycle.